-- 1. No affidavit will be required in support of anonymous complaints of criminal conduct.
+- No affidavit will be required in support of anonymous complaints of criminal conduct.
 IPRA and IAD shall continue the current and past practice with respect to classifying allegations as either criminal or excessive force.
-Allegations of excessive force shall not be classified as criminal for purposes of avoiding the affidavit requirement. - 2.
-Anonymous complaints of Medical Roll Abuse and/or Residency violations will not be made the subject of a Complaint Register (CR) investigation until verified, consistent with the current procedure.
+Allegations of excessive force shall not be classified as criminal for purposes of avoiding the affidavit requirement. - Anonymous complaints of Medical Roll Abuse and/or Residency violations will not be made the subject of a Complaint Register (CR) investigation until verified, consistent with the current procedure.
 If the anonymous complaint has been verified, no affidavit will be required. - 3.
-Where a supervisory member receives an allegation of misconduct from a citizen, the supervisor will not be required to sign an affidavit. - 4.
+Where a supervisor receives an allegation of misconduct from a citizen, the supervisor will not be required to sign an affidavit. - 4.
 Where one Department member makes an allegation of misconduct against another Department member, neither Department member will be required to sign an affidavit because both Department members are subject to discipline for making a false report under the Rule 14 of the Department's Rules and Regulations. - 5.
 A complaint which is supported by an affidavit will not require additional affidavits in support of additional allegations within the same complaint. - 6.
 In all other cases, IPRA and IAD will make a good faith effort to obtain an appropriate affidavit from the complainant within a reasonable time.
 An "appropriate affidavit" in the case of a citizen complainant is one where the complainant affirms under oath that the allegation(s) and statement(s) made by the complainant are true. - 7.
 When an appropriate affidavit cannot be obtained from a citizen complainant, the head of either IPRA or IAD may sign an appropriate affidavit according to the following procedure.
 An "appropriate affidavit" in the case of the head of either IPRA or IAD is an affidavit wherein the agency head states he or she has reviewed objective verifiable evidence of the type listed below, the affidavit will specify what evidence has been reviewed and in reliance upon that evidence, the agency head affirms that it is necessary and appropriate for the investigation to continue. - 8.
 The types of evidence the agency head must review and may rely upon will be dependent on the type of case, but may include arrest and case reports, medical records, statements of witnesses and complainants, video or audio tapes, and photographs.
 This list is illustrative only and is not to be considered exclusive or exhaustive. - 9.
 In the case of an investigation of the type normally conducted by IPRA, the head of IAD will execute the affidavit described above, if the head of IAD believes execution of the required affidavit is appropriate under the facts of the case based upon the evidence received at that time.
-In the case of an investigation of the type normally conducted by IAD, the head of IPRA will execute the affidavit described above if the head of IPRA believes the required affidavit is appropriate under the facts of the case based upon the evidence received at that time.
+In the case of an investigation of the type normally conducted by IAD, the head of IPRA will execute the affidavit described above if the head of IPRA believes the

-- 10. No officer will be required to answer any allegation of misconduct unless it is supported by an appropriate affidavit, except as specified in paragraphs one through five above.
-In the event that no affidavit is received within a reasonable time, the investigation will be terminated and no record of the complaint or investigation will appear on the officer's Disciplinary History. - 11.
-Upon the receipt of a complaint which requires an affidavit, IPRA or IAD may conduct a preliminary investigation into those allegations but no Complaint Register (CR) number will be issued unless and until the required affidavit is obtained.
-The parties acknowledge that IPRA and IAD are currently unable to track these preliminary investigations but will begin to do so as soon as the computer application is functional.
-Until IPRA and IAD are able to begin tracking the preliminary investigations, a CR number will be used to track these investigations.
+- required affidavit is appropriate under the facts of the case based upon the evidence received at that time. - 10.
+No Officer will be required to answer any allegation of misconduct unless it is supported by an appropriate affidavit, except as specified in paragraphs one through five above.
+In the event that no affidavit is received within a reasonable time, the investigation will be terminated and no record of the complaint or investigation will appear on the Officer's Disciplinary History. - 11.
+Upon the receipt of a complaint which requires an affidavit, IPRA or IAD may conduct a preliminary investigation into those allegations but no Complaint Register (CR) number will be issued unless and until the required affidavit is obtained